-These figures are estimates only and are not to be taken as NICE's view of desirable, maximum or minimum figures.
-They should be useful in providing a sense of the scale of achievable savings.
-We encourage users of our resource impact reports and templates to modify the assumptions to more accurately reflect local circumstances.
+The figures are estimates only and aren't to be taken as our view of desirable, maximum or minimum figures.
+They provide a sense of the scale of achievable savings.
+You can change the assumptions used in our resource impact reports and templates to more accurately reflect local circumstances.

 Resource impact reports and templates are accessible through the tools and resources tabs on individual guidance and standards pages.